tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/use-github/git-tools.md

 ---
-title: "Restoring timestamps in Git Repositories"
+title: "Restoring Timestamps in Git Repositories"
 description: "How to restore the time of the cloned git repositories to the original time when they were originally committed"
-keywords: "git, tools, restore, timestamps"
+keywords: "git, tools, restore, timestamps, repository, repo, github, clone, tutorial, python"
 date: 2023-04-30
 weight: 3
 author: "Ana Bianca Luca"